 The imagery that I work with comes almost entirely from observations of patterns in nature, some of which are very specific and others of which were more generalized for artistic reasons of expression, composition, and form.
 The imagery also comes from the ways in which I organize those observations as movements, improvised within the possibilities of drawing and painting…

-• Those patterns and their movements become like phrases in a musical composition, that I combine and recombine freely through visual improvisation and planning.
+- The drawing methodology is action-oriented, based in ‘gesture drawing’ approaches involved with movement.
+Those patterns and their movements become like phrases in a musical composition, that I combine and recombine freely through visual improvisation and planning.

-At the same time, a great deal of study goes into understanding the patterns that I observe — reading, and other people’s naming conventions, understandings, and research all play a part in developing the imagery.
+- Study goes into understanding the patterns that I observe — reading, and other people’s naming conventions, understandings, and research all play a part in developing the imagery.

 The chain-like coral fossil, when studied, reveals patterns of growth related to loops piling on top of each other in long upwards-going towers… the surface of ‘chain’ patterns on the top of the rock is only the upper-most layer.
 The crystalline quartz results from immense pressure and heat and millions of years of time that intensifies and solidifies the atoms and molecular patterns of minerals within tiny pockets within the stone, edging from center to outer points of each crystal.
 The circular growth ring of the third fossil results from flat sheets of cells rolled together into tubes to carry water and other fluids necessary for its survival… flooded over time with other minerals.